oracle/terraform-provider-oci/website/docs/r/load_balancer_rule_set.html.markdown

 		Example: `301`
 	* `status_code` - The HTTP status code to return when the requested HTTP method is not in the list of allowed methods.
 The associated status line returned with the code is mapped from the standard HTTP specification.
 The default value is `405 (Method Not Allowed)`.
 Example: 403
 	* `suffix` - A string to append to the header value.
 The resulting header value must still conform to RFC 7230.
+With the following exceptions:
+		*  value cannot contain `$`
+		*  value cannot contain patterns like `{variable_name}`.
+They are reserved for future extensions.
+Currently, such values are invalid.

 		Example: `example_suffix_value`
 	* `value` - A header value that conforms to RFC 7230.
+With the following exceptions:
+		*  value cannot contain `$`
+		*  value cannot contain patterns like `{variable_name}`.
+They are reserved for future extensions.
+Currently, such values are invalid.

 		Example: `example_value`
 * `name` - The name for this set of rules.
 It must be unique and it cannot be changed.
 Avoid entering confidential information.
 Example: `example_rule_set`

 ## Import